passy4ucj/passy4ucj/README.md

 <br />
 <br />

-Hi, I'm Pascal Ojinnaka, a Junior Full Stack Developer 🚀 and an Azure Developer from Nigeria 🇳🇬, currently, I'm a softwate developer 🙍🏽‍♂️ [@Outcess]🏽‍🎓.
+Hi, I'm Pascal Ojinnaka, a Full Stack Developer 🚀 and an Azure Developer from Nigeria 🇳🇬, currently, I'm a softwate developer - Digital Marketer 🙍🏽‍♂️ [@Outcess]🏽‍🎓.
 Beside's programming, I enjoy Reading about tech, football⚽ and surfing the web.

 - 🌱 I’m currently learning ReactJs and Node.js;
 - 💬 Ask me about anything related to Javascript and Azure, I am happy to help;